 Fluids.
 Transmission fluid, brake fluid, coolant and antifreeze, engine oil, windshield washer fluid – each of these fluids works hard to keep your vehicle running smoothly in any weather.
 You should get in the habit of having your fluids checked regularly, especially when the seasons change, to make sure they are in good working order.

-If you have any questions/concerns regarding your vehicle’s health this spring (or at any time of the year) be sure to call our team of ASE-Certified technicians at 616-796-9929!
+If you have any questions/concerns regarding your vehicle’s health this spring (or at any time of the year) be sure to contact our team of ASE-certified technicians at 616-796-9929!